 Decreased activity of Broca's area

-This research may be comforting to the PSD sufferer who often has difficulty in explaining or understanding their symptoms and important for the medical profession to recognize and treat.
+This research may be comforting to the PSD sufferer who often has difficulty in explaining or understanding their symptoms and important for the medical profession to recognise and treat.

 © 2021 GM Tree Training Ltd, All rights reserved